 This committee, which has both Bench and Bar representation, monitors the rules, practices and procedures of the New Hampshire courts and serves as a conduit for information and discussion about such matters between Association members and other entities within the organization and the profession.
 The committee may make recommendations to the NHBA Board of Governors regarding the need for appropriate actions, meetings, conferences, studies, surveys or dialogue which will ensure an ongoing cooperative relationship between the Bench and the Bar.
 The committee’s focus may also include work to enhance communication and cooperation with various administrative agencies.

-It shall be the duty of this Committee to arrange for and advise on the content of and to facilitate production of lectures, seminars, institutes and other instruction on legal subjects to keep the members of the Association abreast of progress of the law and encourage lawyers to exercise the highest level of professional integrity as Officers of the Court.
-The Committee shall also assist the Board of Governors in planning the programs at regular meetings of the Association.
-Usually meets the third Tuesday of each month, 3:30 pm at the Bar Center.
+It shall be the duty of this committee to arrange for and advise on the content of and to facilitate production of lectures, seminars, institutes and other instruction on legal subjects to keep the members of the Association abreast of progress of the law and encourage lawyers to exercise the highest level of professional integrity as Officers of the Court.
+The committee shall also assist the Board of Governors in planning the programs at regular meetings of the Association.

-This Committee has three functions.
-The primary function of the Committee is to render opinions and publish articles to provide guidance to the members of the New Hampshire Bar Association (“Bar”) in interpreting the New Hampshire Rules of Professional Conduct.
-As a secondary function, the Committee proposes amendments to the New Hampshire Rules of Professional Conduct.
-A tertiary function of the Committee is to respond to Court inquiries, and to comment on or participate in the review of ethical issues of concern to members of the Bar.
-The Committee usually meets the second Wednesday of each month, 2:30 – 4:30 pm at the Bar
+This committee has three functions.
+The primary function of the committee is to render opinions and publish articles to provide guidance to the members of the New Hampshire Bar Association (“Bar”) in interpreting the New Hampshire Rules of Professional Conduct.
+As a secondary function, the committee proposes amendments to the New Hampshire Rules of Professional Conduct.
+A tertiary function of the committee is to respond to Court inquiries, and to comment on or participate in the review of ethical issues of concern to members of the Bar.

-This committee shall consist of at least eleven (11) members, the following five (5) members from the Board of Governors: President, President-elect, Vice President, Immediate Past President and Treasurer and six (6) additional Association members.
-The President-elect will Chair the Committee.
-It shall be the duty of this Committee to prepare and submit a proposed budget to the Board for each fiscal year.
+This committee shall consist of at least eleven (11) members, the following three (3) members from the Board of Governors: President-elect, Vice President, and Treasurer and eight (8) additional Association members.
+The President-elect will chair the committee.
+It shall be the duty of this committee to prepare and submit a proposed budget to the Board for each fiscal year.
 Except by a two-thirds vote of the Board of Governors, no unbudgeted commitment exceeding $10,000 shall be authorized by the Board until the Finance Committee has vetted the proposal and provides its recommendation to the Board of Governors.

 Unless undertaken by the Board of Governors, or a committee thereof, the Finance Committee shall annually oversee an audit of the books and records of the Association, and shall review the financial procedures and policies and make any recommendations deemed appropriate for the improvement of such procedures and policies, including the investment policy approved by the Board of Governors.

-This Committee investigates issues of gender discrimination and equality in the legal profession and in the legal system.
-The Committee may undertake projects as deemed necessary or appropriate to ensure fair treatment and equality of all members of the legal profession and all participants in the legal system.
-Usually meets the second Thursday of the month at 12:00 pm at the Bar Center.
+This committee investigates issues of gender discrimination and equality in the legal profession and in the legal system.
+The committee may undertake projects as deemed necessary or appropriate to ensure fair treatment and equality of all members of the legal profession and all participants in the legal system.

-This committee monitors the integration of newly admitted members of the Bar into both the Association and the legal profession and plans meetings, provides materials, and educational and social programs to assist new admittees and make them feel welcome to the Bar Association.
-It also oversees the operation of the Bar’s Mentor Program for new admittees.
+This committee monitors the integration of newly admitted members of the Bar into both the association and the legal profession and plans meetings, provides materials, and educational and social programs to assist new admittees and make them feel welcome to the Bar Association.
 The New Lawyers Committee is the New Hampshire affiliate of the American Bar Association Young Lawyers Division.
-The Committee usually meets after 5:00 p.m. in Manchester or Concord.
-Meeting dates are set at the start of each committee year.

 The Leadership Academy Steering Committee oversees the development of the Leadership Academy program.
 The mission of the Leadership Academy is to promote and encourage leadership and professionalism by identifying present and future leaders who are members of the New Hampshire Bar, and providing them with a program designed to develop leadership skills; to foster camaraderie; and to provide exposure to leaders in the legal, business and government communities.
 Steering Committee members are appointed to a two-year term; the first year is a planning year for the upcoming academy program year, and the second year is the ongoing work of managing the program.
 The days and times of meetings vary according to the needs of the committee and the schedule of its members.